- News & Events Menu

 - Cornell Information Technologies Legal Sources for Online Music and Videos

-- The Recording Industry Association of America (RIAA) has developed a video to help you learn how to download music legally
+- The Recording Industry Association of America (RIAA) has developed resources to assist you in learning about downloading music legally.

 Most peer-to-peer (P2P) software turns file sharing on by default when the software is installed.
 This allows other people to access materials on your computer without your knowledge or permission.
 Downloading copyrighted music or movie files without permission is illegal.
 It is also illegal to share purchased music or movie files with others, again, whether you are aware that you have done it or not.

 Disabling file sharing in your P2P software limits network usage by off-campus users, improves the performance of your system, and conserves College bandwidth for use by other students.

 The University of Chicago maintains an article on Disabling P2P File Sharing.

 Many P2P file sharing programs have spyware bundled into them.
 Information about you may be transmitted to an external entity without your knowledge or consent.
 Identity theft is frequently linked to the presence of file sharing programs on computers.

 Compliance with Legal Requirements: DMCA and Peer-to-Peer File Sharing Policies